 Georgia lends a mix of designer pieces and streetwear items that she says more suit her style.
 From a sold-out Stüssy fleece for a customer’s winter ski trip to a Prada headband that a woman ended up getting engaged in, Georgia enjoys renting for the stories that come out of it and the enjoyment that others are getting.

 Georgia has even lent some of her pieces directly to friends, who have then paid her via PayPal.
-“I’ve made somewhere between like £500 and £800 so far – and I just kind of put that back into more clothes, not gonna lie.”
-But she is definitely less interested in lending as a revenue stream.
+“I’ve made somewhere between like £500 and £800 so far — and I just kind of put that back into more clothes, not gonna lie.”
+But she is definitely less interested in lending as a revenue stream and more as a matter of passion.